usefmtly

 Select part of your text to format only that portion

-1. Type or paste your text into the input box above.
-You can write directly or paste your drafted LinkedIn post.
+1. Paste or type your text into the input box above.

 LinkedIn